vmware/container-service-extension/docs/cse3_0/TEMPLATE_MANAGEMENT.md

 <a name="restrict_templates"></a>
 ## Restricting Kubernetes Templates for Tenants

+<a name="cse30-restrict_templates"></a>
+### CSE 3.0 and vCD 10.2

+When CSE 3.0 is hooked to vCD 10.2, `cse install` (or) `cse upgrade` command execution enforces  _deny-native-template-usage_ by default.
+The provider has to explicitly enable organizational virtual datacenter(s) to host native deployments, by running the command: `vcd cse ovdc enable`.

+CSE 3.0 leverages vCD's feature of placement policies to restrict native K8 deployments to specific organization virtual datacenters (ovdcs).
+During CSE install or upgrade, it creates an empty provider Vdc level placement policy **cse----native** and tags the native templates with the same.
+In effect, one can instantiate cluster VM(s) from **cse----native** tagged templates, only in those ovdc(s) with the placement policy **cse----native** published.

+1. (provider command) `cse install` or `cse upgrade` creates native placement policy **cse----native** and tags the relevant templates with the same placement policy.
+2. (provider command) `vcd cse ovdc enable` publishes the native placement policy on to the chosen ovdc.
+3. (tenant command) `vcd cse cluster apply` - During the cluster creation, vCD internally validates the ovdc eligibility to host the cluster VMs instantiated from the native templates, by checking if the template's placement policy is published onto the ovdc or not.

+### CSE < 3.0 and vCD < 10.2

 Out of the box, Kubernetes templates are not restricted for use.
 All tenants have access to all the Kubernetes templates to deploy Kubernetes clusters, as